-The denominator requires 11 months of enrollment during the measurement year and sexual activity as determined by pharmacy data (e.g. dispensed contraceptives) or claims or encounters indicating sexual activity (e.g., pregnancy, pregnancy tests, chlamydia tests, or other sexual activity claims).
+The denominator requires 11 months of enrollment during the measurement year and sexual activity as determined by pharmacy data (e.g., dispensed contraceptives) or claims or encounters indicating sexual activity (e.g., pregnancy, pregnancy tests, chlamydia tests, or other claims related to sexual activity).

-The chlamydia measure has been included for ages 16-24 years in both the adult and pediatric HSA profiles.
+The chlamydia screening measure has been included for ages 16-24 years in both the adult and pediatric HSA profiles.